modelica/ModelicaSpecification/RationaleMCP/0037/modelica-uris.md

 Users that are unsure about the details of the general URI syntax are recommended to try one of the many freely available online tools for URI parsing, such as: https://www.freeformatter.com/url-parser-query-string-splitter.html

+## Basic structure

 The _path_ part of a Modelica URI is denoted the Modelice URI's _class reference_, and unlike the old Modelica URI format, qualified Modelica class names use the normal URI path segment separator `/` instead of `.`.

 The new format takes advantage of the _authority_ being optional.
-The meaning of a non-empty _authority_ is not defined except for in the deprecated form of a Modelica URI.
-A tool should be able to interpret Modelica URIs both without _authority_ and with an empty _authority_.
-When _authority_ is present, any `/` separator following the _authority_ is just the separator between the _authority_ and the class reference, and not part of the class reference.
+The meaning of a non-empty _authority_ is currently reserved for the deprecated form of a Modelica URI.
+An empty _authority_ cannot be mistaken for the deprecated form, and is allowed in the new form as an alternative to not specifying the _authority_ at all.

+As usual, some characters need to be URL encoded when put in a URI.
+For instance, the Modelica class `.Slashy.'Foo/Bar'.Baz` is referenced like so:
+- _modelica:/Slashy/'Foo%2FBar'/Baz_

 ## Class reference